-Christmas or Valentine’s Day, these chocolate dipped shortbread cookies are super simple and yield great flavour!
+Christmas or Valentine's Day, these chocolate dipped shortbread cookies are super simple and yield great flavor!
 Make them any time of the year 🙂

-Today I present to you, my favourite Christmas cookie: Chocolate dipped shortbread cookies!
+Today I present to you, my favorite Christmas cookie: Chocolate dipped shortbread cookies!

 I usually top the shortbread cookies with Hershey's Kisses shortbread cookies, but this year I received an abundance of Hershey's Chipits and there was no way I was passing up the chance to use these delicious chocolate chips.
 Not only did I dip my shortbread cookies into melted semi-sweet chocolate, but I also topped some with mini Reese's pieces Chipits.
 UPDATE: This time around I went with more of a festive theme, but you can decorate your cookies with whatever topping you like!

 Chocolate upon chocolate, with a hint of peanut butter.
 I sense nothing going wrong here!
-Dan took in the extra cookies for his coworkers and they seemed to be really pleased with them since none returned home with him!
+Mr. TCW took in the extra cookies for his coworkers and they seemed to be really pleased with them since none returned home with him!